Boat Accident Lawyers in Tulsa, OK

 Boat captains and operators should understand the dos and don’ts of pulling a water skier.
 Operators should make sure their sightlines are clear at all times.

-What are the common types of boating accidents around Tulsa?
+What are the common types of boating accidents on Grand Lake and around Tulsa?

 Most boating accidents involve: